RAI-SCC/torch_blue/README.md

 defaults are used if non are passed.
 More importantly, `VIModules` with weights call `super().__init__` with the argument `variable_shapes`.
 The keys of this dictionary are the names of the random variables and the values the shapes of the weight matrices as tuple or list.

-# TODO: FIX DOCUMENTATION
+The value may also be set to `None`, which will always be the value returned for that variable.

 The insertion order of this dictionary matters, as it becomes the order of the names in the module attribute `random_variables`. `random_variables`, the shapes, and a similar attribute of the variational distribution call `variational_parameters` are used to dynamically create the weight matrices.
-To get weight during the forward pass call the `sample_variables` method, which returns a tuple of sampled weight matrices.
-One for each entry in `random_variables` and in the same order.
-This call also internally calculates and stores the log probabilities, if required.
+The weight matrices can be accesses as attributes of the module, which will cause a sample to be drawn and its log prob to be stored if needed.

 Should you need to access the weight tensors directly you can use `getattr` and derive the name using the method `variational_parameter_name`.

 > [!IMPORTANT]
-> Make sure to access your weights using the method `sample_variables` since it also
-> takes care of calculating and storing log probabilities.
+> Every access of the weights will yield a new sample and log probability to be stored.
+> Aggregation of multiple log probs is handled internally, but unnecessary calls will
+> distort the result.